-The king next ordered a hit squad to David's home to ambush him in the morning.
+The king sent a hit squad to David's home to ambush him in the morning.
 Sensing danger, Michal helped her husband escape through the window, and once more David "fled".
-He probably told her, "Call me on my cell phone when everything is OK."

-Though his wife loved David, there was never a strong spiritual tie between the two, as her later actions proved.
+Though his wife loved David, there was never a strong spiritual tie between the two, as her actions proved it later.
 She warned David that Saul was watching him, so together they concocted a lie.
 This was the beginning of serious trouble for David, for it is never right to do evil that good may come of it.

-Romans 3:8 And why not say, "Let us do evil that good may come"?--as we are slanderously reported and as some affirm that we say.
+Romans 3:8 And why not say, "Let us do evil that good may come"?-as we are slanderously reported and as some affirm that we say.
 Their condemnation is just.